raim/ncbitax/README.md

 ## TODO

+* improve speed by using more efficient indexed tree searches, eg. via separate package or Rcpp

 * add current NCBI taxonomy as data object or generate a subset, eg. cyanobacteria
 * provide download & unpack function
 * check whether functionalities are present in taxize package
-* improve speed by using more efficient indexed tree searches, eg. via separate package or Rcpp
+* parse other formats, eg. newick, phylo object
+* adapt and copy cmpTaxa.R and tax2newick.R rscripts from gIScanner to here
+* add a high-level function: mapTaxa to find the shortest paths from query to target taxon IDs